Transition Uncertainties in Constrained Markov Decision Models: A Robust Optimization Approach: Robust CMDP problem

 \section{Robust CMDP problem}

 As discussed in \Cref{Introduction}, the exact values of the model parameters in a CMDP problem need not always be known in real-life scenarios.
 Consequently, solving the problem \eqref{COP_HD_policy} without addressing the uncertainties may provide solutions that are not optimal in practice \cite{mannor2007bias}.
 Therefore, in this paper, we study a CMDP problem where the transition probabilities are uncertain and stationary while the running costs are known.
-We denote the vector consisting of these transition probabilities by $\mathfrak{p} = \big( p(s' \vert s, a) \big)_{ \substack{ (s, a, s') \in \mathcal{H} } }$, where $\mathcal{H} = \{ (s,a,s') \mid (s,a) \in \mathcal{K}, s' \in S \}$ and assume that it belongs to an uncertainty set $\mathfrak{P}$.
-For a given $f^h \in F_{HD}$ and an initial distribution $\gamma$, we denote the resulting uncertain expected discounted costs by $ C_\alpha(\gamma,f^h,\mathfrak{p}) $ and $ D^k_\alpha(\gamma,f^h,\mathfrak{p}) $, $k \in \mathbb{K}$.
-Employing a robust optimization framework, wherein a problem with uncertain parameters is solved under their worst-case realization \cite{ben2009robust}, we define a robust CMDP problem under uncertain transition probabilities as
+We denote the vector consisting of these transition probabilities by $ \big( p(s' \vert s, a) \big)_{ \substack{ (s, a, s') \in \mathcal{H} } }$, where $\mathcal{H} = \{ (s,a,s') \mid (s,a) \in \mathcal{K}, s' \in S \}$.